Carr's Tunnel

 Carr's Tunnel is an abandoned railway tunnel in Greensburg, Pennsylvania.
-Known locally as Witches' Tunnel, it was originally built in 1856 for the Pennsylvania Railroad.
-It was brick-lined in 1868-1869.
+Known locally as Witches' Tunnel, (commonly used by children and residents in the area), it was originally built in 1856 for the Pennsylvania Railroad.
+It was brick-lined in 1868–1869.
 The railway line it was associated with, now dismantled, once ran from Donohoe Station to the now-vanished Carney Station, near the Carney coal mine, and on to Latrobe.

 In recent years single-family residences have been built directly adjacent to the abandoned tunnel.